About the Liberian Education Advancement Program:

 SPOTLIGHT ON LEARN PARTNER

-Bridge Liberia's success in its first year led the Ministry of Education to provide an "A" rating and triple its school allocation for the following year because Bridge Liberia "demonstrates a significant quality of implementation and ability to scale."
-To read more on Bridge Liberia's A rating and subsequent growth, see releases from Bridge Liberia and the Ministry of Education.
+Bridge Liberia's success over the years led the Ministry of Education to provide an "A" rating and increase their allocation from 25 schools in Year 1 to 171 schools in Year 4 because Bridge Liberia "demonstrates a significant quality of implementation and ability to scale."
+To read more on Bridge Liberia's A rating and subsequent growth, see the release from Bridge Liberia and the Ministry of Education from year 2.

 Bridge Liberia's successes have been extensively featured in the media in Liberia and around the world.
 Read more about Bridge Liberia's work from Nick Kristof of the New York Times, The Economist, USA Today, FrontPageAfrica and others.